 *This layer is not found in all orthopedic mattresses

 The Corrective Layer of an orthopedic mattress is designed to promote targeted spinal alignment.
-It is made of a firmer material than the comfort layer and is usually located just under the comfort layer.
-This layer is often used in combination with the comfort layer to provide support for the entire body.
+It is made of a firmer material than the comfort layer and is usually located just under it.
+This layer is often used in combination with the comfort layer to support the entire body.

-The Corrective Layer is especially important in areas such as the hips and shoulders, where proper alignment is essential for preventing pain and injury.
-By providing targeted support, the Corrective Layer helps to keep the spine properly aligned, which can lead to improved overall health and well-being.
+The Corrective Layer is essential in areas such as the hips and shoulders, where proper alignment is essential for preventing pain and injury.
+By providing targeted support, the Corrective Layer helps keep the spine properly aligned, leading to improved overall health and well-being.

-The support layer of an orthopedic mattress is the foundation of the mattress and plays an important role in avoiding dipping.
+The support layer of an orthopedic mattress is the foundation of the bed and plays a vital role in avoiding dipping.
 This layer needs to be made of high-quality, high-density materials that will last for years.
 The support layer helps to distribute weight evenly and prevents the mattress from sagging over time.
-In addition, this layer provides stability for the other layers of the mattress and helps to keep the spine aligned during sleep.
-As a result, the support layer is an essential component of an orthopedic mattress and should be given careful consideration when choosing a mattress.
+In addition, this layer provides stability for the other layers of the bed and helps to keep the spine aligned during sleep.
+As a result, the support layer is an essential component of an orthopedic mattress and should be carefully considered when choosing a mattress.